subillie/SGCSE/MulticoreProgramming/Midterm/02_ECF_Signal.md

 - `A pending signal is received at most once`
 - `Signals are not queued`
 	- If a process has a pending signal of type k, <br> then subsequent signals of type k that are sent to that process are discarded
+	- You can't use signals to count events, such as children terminating

 |Bit Vertor|set|cleared|
 |:---:|:---:|:---:|